department-of-veterans-affairs/vets-website/va-gov/pages/education/change-gi-bill-benefits.md

 <div class="va-introtext">

-Looking to transfer colleges or training programs?
+Transferring to a different college or training program?
 Find out how to request a change to your GI Bill school or program so you can keep receiving funding to help pay for your education or training.

 </div>